3D-e-Chem/molviewer-tsx/README.md

 * Use Server Sent Events to listen for events from server, also added development buttons to simulate server events.
 * hide/show all ligands/proteins
 * initially only show first ligand and protein in 3Dmol viewer
+* listen for hilite changes from server
+* propagate hilite selection to server

 # TODO